Ratecard/docs/docs/changelogs/documentation.md

 ## 2021-02-10
 ### Changed
-- Smart field types now list team_member and department field types, these are identical to the user and team types
+- Smart field types now list team_members and departments field types, these are identical to the user and team types